meerkat-manor/salainen/extensions/wincred/README.md

-This will use the default configuration and without a ``salainen.json`` or ``salainen.yml`` being in the current file search path or your home directory, it will enable **wincred** variables and files.
+This will use the default configuration and without a ``salainen.json`` or ``salainen.yml`` being in the current file search path or your home directory, it will enable **wincred** variables and files on Microsoft Windows.

 _Note_: This storage method is only intended for Microsoft Windows.

-The prefix value **wincred** indicates that this is a Windows Managed Credential storage location secret.
+The prefix value **wincred** indicates that this is a Windows Managed Credential provider secret.

 If you call the register function with a configuration file location then the sequence of calls is: